cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Loading
 demo: '#examples/autocomplete/loading.vue'
 ---
-Autocompletes can be showed in a loading state using the `loading` prop.
+Autocomplete can be showed in a loading state using the `loading` prop.
 ::